 Is Learning Basic Arabic Words for Beginners Enough for Conversation?

 Probably one of the most frequently asked questions we get from those who are learning Arabic for beginners is, “How many words do I need to know to start having conversations in Arabic?
 Are the basics enough?”
-Well, to answer your second questions first, if you only want to have a basic conversation in Arabic, then yes, the basics are enough.
+Well, to answer your second questions first, yes, the basics are enough.
+But that’s only if you want to have a basic conversation in Arabic.
 As far as how many words you need to know in Arabic needs a little bit further explanation, however.

 When someone mentions learning Arabic, we picture in our head piles of books, endless flashcard apps and apartments covered in sticky notes with Arabic words on them stuck to everyday household items.
-After all, the more Arabic words and their meanings you know, the better your chances of having enough them stuffed into your noggin to have a conversation, am I right?
+After all, the more Arabic words you know, the better your chances of having enough to have a conversation.
+Right?

-Okay, so yes, it is definitely true that you have to learn words to learn a language, but it’s not really about the number of words you know.
-I mean, what good would it do for you to study 3,000 words when the last 2,000 words are just different ways of saying the first 1,000?
+Okay, so yes, it is definitely true that you have to learn words to learn a language.
+But it’s not really about the number of words you know.
+I mean, what good would it do for you to study 3,000 words?
+Especially when the last 2,000 words are just different ways of saying the first 1,000?
 So, don’t try to focus on the amount words you know; rather focus on learning new words that you can actually use.

 If you want an overview of how many new words you should know to be conversationally fluent, the following should give you a general idea:

 A functional beginner should learn about 250 to 500 words.
 After just a week or so of learning the Arabic alphabet and starting to learn basic Arabic words and phrases, you’ll already have most of the tools to start having basic, everyday Arabic conversations.
-500 of the most important and basic Arabic words will be more than enough to get you through everyday introductions and any tourist situations you might face.
+500 of the most important and basic Arabic words will be more than enough for simple conversation.
+For example, everyday introductions and any tourist situations you might face.

 If you learn between 1,000 and 3,000 words in Arabic, you can ask people how they’re doing, tell them about your day and navigate everyday life situations like shopping and public transit.